 Someone told me once, on the subject of nationality design teams: "If you have a team with only Dutch designers, they just want to design bikes."
 I found this ridiculous then and even more so every time I share this story.
 Having said so (and I know I am kicking my own story in the shin), I did, when asked to decorate a restaurant, design a bike.
 Don't judge me for my Dutchness.
 It just was the best solution.

 Working with a multifaceted team in order to design, redecorate and reshape a dining experience in Restaurant Floreyn, TMRW was asked to provide artwork for the otherwise bland walls of the interior.
 However, the strong concept of the branding was so well laid out by our architectural team mates that every intrusion seemed not only futile but simply... stupid.
-Like decorating your first time student flat with pictures from Ikea.
+Like decorating your first time student flat with pictures that came with the frame.

 The restaurant itself serves Dutch cuisine .
 Locally grown products, long forgotten classics and the stuff your grandma used to make if your grandma happened to be some sort of mad scientist.
 This stems, in part, from the chef's extensive knowledge of chemistry and personal interest in Dutch history.
 After considering an array of visuals ranging from historical figures to computer rendered bio-decor it dawned on us that it should participate with the rest of the interiour rather than just exists in it, and be... a bike of some sorts.

 Apart from hanging a bike from the wall, wich says absolutely nothing but stating that you own a bike, there is little you can do with such a mundain item.
 This is where the aforementioned anecdote came in.
 Sure you can design a bike or make use of one.
 But as a resemblence of reference to a culture there is a more submerged (mind the pun) element to it.
 All the Dutch cities I have lived in so far have three things in common: studentfolk, canals and bicycles.
 The first make ample use of the latter.
 And where the three connect you get this: